 Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
-Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
+Risk is reduced to Low by

+Page 13 of 23 Reviewed by CENTCOM (03 June 2015) Final Approval Date (12 February 2016) proper wear of the uniform and application of repellent to exposed skin.
 Confidence in the risk estimate is high.